GeoSCADA/Driver-UtilityAddIn/ReadMe.md

 The driver is offered as source code which you can build with Visual Studio.
 It includes the two parts of the driver enabling you to build a package to deploy to Geo SCADA Expert servers.
-It is not supported.
+It is not supported or warranted in any way by Schneider Electric.

 The source code is available for you to freely use, modify and extend to suit your requirements or that of your clients.
 It is perhaps not the